 Discussion

-Baywatch will not be able to speak at the monthly meeting.
+Bay-Wise will not be able to speak at the monthly meeting.
 Catherine has visited an amazing garden in Shenandoah Valley.
 Tom and Leslie worked on garden for 30 years.
 They have unusual conifers, bonsai, and carnivorous pond plants.
 We could also do a field trip there.
 They have an honorarium of $100.

 Action/Person Responsible